KhronosGroup/OpenCL-Guide/chapters/cpp_for_opencl.md

 ## Developing kernels with C++ for OpenCL

 C++ for OpenCL sources can be developed and compiled just like OpenCL C sources.
-However due to the increased growth of application complexity especially those that benefit most from rich variety of C++ features and high-level abstractions, it is expected that the majority of C++ for OpenCL kernels will be compiled offline.
-The offline compilation also provides ability to take advantage of various newest features in open source tools and frameworks without waiting for their integration into the vendor toolchains.
+However due to the increased growth of application complexity especially those that benefit most from a rich variety of C++ features and high-level abstractions, it is expected that the majority of C++ for OpenCL kernels will be compiled offline.
+Offline compilation also provides the ability to take advantage of various newest features in open source tools and frameworks without waiting for their integration into the vendor toolchains.

 ### Offline compilation

-Clang provides support for C++ for OpenCL using regular interface as for any version of OpenCL C. More details can be found in its [UsersManual](https://clang.llvm.org/docs/UsersManual.html#cxx-for-opencl).
-In the majority of cases the generated binary can be used in the existing drivers.
+Clang provides support for C++ for OpenCL using the same interface as for any version of OpenCL C. More details can be found in its [UsersManual](https://clang.llvm.org/docs/UsersManual.html#cxx-for-opencl).
+In the majority of cases the generated binary can be used in existing drivers.
 C++ for OpenCL version 1.0 is developed against OpenCL 2.0.
-Depending on the features used drivers from other versions (e.g. OpenCL 3.0) might be able to load the binaries produced with C++ for OpenCL v1.0 too.
+Depending on the features used, drivers from other versions (e.g. OpenCL 3.0) might be able to load the binaries produced with C++ for OpenCL v1.0 too.
 Use of global objects and static function objects with non-trivial constructors is not supported in a portable way, refer to [the following clang documentation](https://clang.llvm.org/docs/UsersManual.html#constructing-and-destroying-global-objects) for details.

-Clang only supports limited number of vendors and therefore to allow executing the binaries from C++ for OpenCL on more devices it is recommended to generate portable executable formants.
+Clang only supports a limited number of vendors and therefore to allow executing the binaries from C++ for OpenCL on more devices it is recommended to generate portable executable formats.
 C++ for OpenCL kernel sources can be compiled into SPIR-V using [open source tools](os_tooling.md) and then loaded into drivers supporting SPIR-V. C++ for OpenCL 1.0 generates SPIR-V 1.0 plus SPIR-V 1.2 where necessary.

 The bugs and implementation of new features in clang can be tracked via the [OpenCL Support Page](https://clang.llvm.org/docs/OpenCLSupport.html#c-for-opencl-implementation-status).

 ### Online compilation

-Kernel written in C++ for OpenCL can be compiled online on devices that support the following extension [cl_ext_cxx_for_opencl](https://www.khronos.org/registry/OpenCL/extensions/ext/cl_ext_cxx_for_opencl.html).
+Kernels written in C++ for OpenCL can be compiled online on devices that support the [cl_ext_cxx_for_opencl](https://www.khronos.org/registry/OpenCL/extensions/ext/cl_ext_cxx_for_opencl.html) extension.

 ## Libraries

 All OpenCL C builtin library functions are available with C++ for OpenCL.

-There is work ongoing to provide C++ based libraries extended from C++ implementation: check out [experimental libraries in clang](https://clang.llvm.org/docs/OpenCLSupport.html#c-libraries-for-opencl) and [libclcxx](https://github.com/KhronosGroup/libclcxx) project for more details.
+There is work ongoing to provide C++ based libraries extended from the C++ implementation: see the [experimental libraries in clang](https://clang.llvm.org/docs/OpenCLSupport.html#c-libraries-for-opencl) and [libclcxx](https://github.com/KhronosGroup/libclcxx) projects for more details.

 ## Extensions